 The first thing you should do before changing the thermostat is to select the proper thermostat for your system.
 Selecting the proper thermostat.

-These are the four wires that you need to control the heat, cooling and the blower or fan for most air conditioning and heating systems.
-If the colors of the wires do not match the colors described here make sure you mark the wires with masking tape.
-If there are more wires that are not hooked up don’t worry.
-This is common.
-Thermostat wire comes in many different varieties and the contractor who installed the system probably used 5 wire or 8 wire thermostat wire.
-They used what they needed and simply twisted or cut the other wires off.
+These are the four wires that you need to control the heat, cooling, and the blower or fan.
+That is for most air conditioning and heating systems.
+If the colors of the wires do not match the colors described here, make sure you mark the wires with masking tape.
+Sometimes you will have extra wires that are not connected.
+That is common.
+Thermostat wire comes in many different varieties.
+The contractor who installed the system likely used a five-wire or eight-wire thermostat wire bundle.
+Finally, they used what they needed and twisted or cut the other wires off.

 - Get the tools together that you will need to do a proper thermostat installation.
 You will need: